OfficeDev/TrainingContent/O3656/O3656-3 Deep dive into SharePoint Lists with REST APIs/Lab.md

 1. Save all your changes and press **F5**.
 To test the project.

-   When the browser loads the homepage for the app, first click the **refresh list** button to get all the CEOs into the list on the page.
+   When the browser loads the homepage for the Add-in, first click the **refresh list** button to get all the CEOs into the list on the page.

    Then click the **appoint 3rd ceo** button to retire the existing CEO and appoint a new CEO.

    Finally click the **delete first person** button to remove the dummy CEO.

 > **NOTE** When running this sample, it assumes specific data is present.
-If you want to rerun the sample, make sure you either retract the app or delete the app form your test site so the next time you run it, the list is recreated with the initial sample data.
+If you want to rerun the sample, make sure you either retract the Add-in or delete the Add-in form your test site so the next time you run it, the list is recreated with the initial sample data.

 Congratulations!
 You've created a project that uses JavaScript and client-side technologies to call the SharePoint 2013 REST API!

-## Exercise 2: SharePoint Provider Hosted App that Does CRUD-Q with Server Side Code
+## Exercise 2: SharePoint Provider Hosted Add-in that Does CRUD-Q with Server Side Code
-*In this second exercise you will create a SharePoint provider-hosted app that will demonstrate how to perform CRUD-Q operations using server-side coding with C#.*
+*In this second exercise you will create a SharePoint provider-hosted Add-in that will demonstrate how to perform CRUD-Q operations using server-side coding with C#.*

-1. Launch Visual Studio 2013.
+1. Launch Visual Studio 2015.
-1. Create a new SharePoint Hosted App project:
+1. Create a new SharePoint Hosted Add-in project:
   1. In Visual Studio select **File/New/Project**.
-  1. Select the **App for SharePoint** from the **Visual C#/Office-SharePoint/Apps** template category.
+  1. Select the **SharePoint Add-in** from the **Visual C#/(Office/SharePoint)/Web Add-ins** template category.
   1. Set the name of the project to **RestServerSide** and click **OK**.
-  1. In the next page of the wizard, enter the URL of a SharePoint 2013 Developer site to use for testing & set the type of app as a **Provider-hosted** app.
+  1. In the **Specify the SharePoint Add-in settings** dialog, enter the URL for your Office 365 developer site, select the Add-in hosting type of **Provider-hosted** and click **Next**.
+  1. In the **Specify the target SharePoint version** dialog, select the Add-in target version of **SharePoint Online** and click **Next**.
-  1. In the next page of the wizard, select **ASP.NET MVC Web Application** and click **Next**.
+  1. In the **Specify the web project type** dialog, select **ASP.NET MVC Web Application** and click **Next**.
-  1. On the next page of the wizard, select the first option to use the **Azure Access Control Service** in obtaining tokens to handle the app authentication process.
+  1. On the next page of the wizard, select the first option to use the **Use Window Azure Access Control Service** in obtaining tokens to handle the Add-in authentication process.
   1. Finally click **Finish**
 1. Create a SharePoint list that you will read and write data to using the REST API:
   1. Right-click the project **RestServerSide** in the **Solution Explorer** tool widow and select **Add / New Item**.